accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 	- in the editing function (for example, in the text editor);
 	- in the content publication interface (for example, the publication web page).
 1. Check that
-	- that accessibility information (e.g. alternative image, title levels) is preserved in the generated content;
+	- accessibility information (e.g. alternative image, title levels) is preserved in the generated content;
-	- that the technology supports the accessibility information for the restructured form of the information (check that the transformation of the information is compatible with the technology, in particular to ensure that this information can be used by assistive technologies).
+	- the technology supports the accessibility information for the restructured form of the information (check that the transformation of the information is compatible with the technology, in particular to ensure that this information can be used by assistive technologies).
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}